AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/custom-component.md

         @PostConstruct
         private void init() {
-        image = modelFactory.getModelFromWrappedRequest(request, request.getResource(), Image.class);
+            image = modelFactory.getModelFromWrappedRequest(request,
+                                                            request.getResource(),
+                                                            Image.class);
         }
         ...
     }

     ```

     Remember, Sling Models are **NOT** OSGi Services, so it is safe to maintain class state.
-Often the `@PostConstruct` derives and sets up Sling Model class state for later use, similar to what a plain constructor does.
+Often `@PostConstruct` derives and sets up Sling Model class state for later use, similar to what a plain constructor does.

     Note that if the `@PostConstruct` method throws an exception, the Sling Model will not instantiate (it will be null).

-6. **getImage()** can now be updated to simply return the image object.
+5. **getImage()** can now be updated to simply return the image object.

     ```java
     /**